leta91/rosaline/README.md

 - WordPress
 - WooCommerce
 - PHP
-- Bootstrap (in its latest version: 5.3.2 as of February 2024)
+- Bootstrap (updated to its latest version: 5.3.3 that was released on 20.02.2024)
 - Adobe Express
 - JavaScript
 - HTML